Text summarization is so prominent in natural language processing (NLP) that it made our top ten list of NLP techniques to know.

 Table of Contents

 Natural Language Processing (NLP) text summarization has a sizable impact on people’s lives.
-Due to time constraints, it is no longer an option to read an article carefully in the digital age.
+Due to time constraints, reading an article carefully in the digital age is no longer an option.
 Keeping track of the expanding number of articles on the web has become very challenging due to the increased production and the digitization of articles in printed media.
 As a result, text summarization is a necessary tool that helps condense long texts.

 An everyday use case of text summarization is Google Search.
 It is used by the average person more than three times per day.
 You get better results for your search queries because of knowledge panels or featured snippets.
 In response to user queries, Google uses featured snippets to show an article’s summary.
 These passages were lifted from online sources and summarized for the end user.

-Search engines need to make sense of all the articles to retrieve the correct ones.
+Search engines must make sense of all the articles to retrieve the correct ones.

 What is NLP text summarization?